Countdown: Film

+Countdown timer

+A countdown timer has been used by an organization/individual etc. in order to complete a task or mission before a deadline.
+Such devices have been used in various forms of media and popular culture such as game shows, videogames, movies etc.

 New Year's Eve

 In many New Year's Eve celebrations, there is a countdown during the last seconds of the old year until the beginning of the new year.
 These countdowns usually end in fireworks.
 Some celebrations also have countdowns to midnight in preceding timezones.

 Independence Day

 In Malaysia, the countdown is also used to celebrate independence day, with an event called Ambang Merdeka.
 The countdown was carried out at 11:59:50 pm and ended with chanting Merdeka 8 times and singing the national anthem.

+Palestine Square Countdown Clock

+After Iran signed a nuclear pact in 2015 that had a timeline of 25 years to complete, Ayatollah Ali Khamenei responded by saying that it wouldn't take that long for Israel to cease existing.
+In 2017, the Palestine Square Countdown Clock was unveiled in Tehran, counting down the supposed time to Israel's demise.